Dies-Irae-mu/game/README_AUTO_UPDATE.md

 ### `setup.sh`

 Sets up the auto-update system by creating a configuration file and setting up the necessary permissions and cron jobs.

+### `setup_permissions.sh`

+Sets up the proper permissions for all scripts and log files.
+This script is called by `setup.sh` and should not be run directly.

 ### `update_game.sh`